 By contrast, despite a slightly smaller footprint, the Galaxy S10 features wired audio and expandable storage, along with a more rounded design.
-It otherwise feels extremely similar — the phone only came out six months ago, after all.
-It runs the same build of Android 9 Pie with the same Samsung One UI software, though the Note 10 runs a slightly tweaked One UI 1.5 versus the S10's One UI 1.0.
+It otherwise feels extremely similar — the phone is ultimately from the same yar, after all.
+Both phones run the same build of Android 10 with the same Samsung One UI software, which is effectively the same as what you get on a Galaxy S20.

 On paper, there's not a lot that stands out between devices.
 Both phones are evenly matched in processors with the same Snapdragon 855 and 8GB of RAM, but the Note 10 has an advantage in storage with double the baseline capacity as the S10 at 256GB.
 Both phones share similarly large batteries as well, though the Note 10 has a considerable advantage with its 25W fast charging, and even wirelessly charges at 15W — the same rate that the S10 charges over a USB-C cable.

 Of course, the Note 10 also benefits from a newly improved S Pen, which now allows you to use air gestures to control features like the camera (though admittedly, during our initial testing these gestures didn't work terribly well).
 The remote features from last year's Note 9 carry over as well, allowing you to control the camera and music playback using the side button on the S Pen.

 The Galaxy S10 is almost evenly matched at a much lower price.